adlnet-archive/xapiwrapper-node/README.md

 #### Get Activities
 `function getActivities(activityid, callback)`
-Sends a single or a list of statements to the LRS.
+Gets the complete Activity object from the LRS.
 Parameters:
-* `statements` - the single statement as a JSON object, or list of statements as a JSON array of objects
+* `activityid` - the id of the Activity requested
 * `callback` - function to process after request has completed.
     * Parameters passed to callback:
     * `error` - an error message if something went wrong